CS480UIC/dbs-covid_hospitalization_rates/documentation/glossary.md

 - hospital
   - Synonym: health center, infirmary
   - Description: an institution that is built, staffed, and equipped for the diagnosis of disease; for the treatment, both medical and surgical, of the sick and the injured; and for their housing during this process.
+- preexisiting_conditions
+  - Synonyms: health standing, status
+  - Description: Health risks or injuries that have occured or as still occuring for patient in hospital before contracting COVID
 - country
   - Synonym: community, region
   - Description: A nation that has it's own government and population